Arthur Andersen: Enron scandal

-Following the 2001 scandal in which energy giant Enron was found to have fraudulently reported $100 billion in revenue through institutional and systematic accounting fraud, Andersen's performance and alleged complicity as an auditor came under intense scrutiny.
+Following the 2001 scandal in which energy giant Enron was found to have fraudulently reported $100 billion in revenue through institutional and systematic accounting fraud, leading to its bankruptcy – the largest corporate bankruptcy in American history at the time – Andersen's performance and alleged complicity as an auditor came under intense scrutiny.
+Sherron Watkins, the Enron whistleblower who had previously been an Andersen auditor before becoming Enron's Vice President of Corporate Development, also implicated Andersen while testifying to Congress.

 The Powers Committee (appointed by Enron's board to look into the firm's accounting in October 2001) came to the following assessment: "The evidence available to us suggests that Andersen did not fulfill its professional responsibilities in connection with its audits of Enron's financial statements, or its obligation to bring to the attention of Enron's Board (or the Audit and Compliance Committee) concerns about Enron's internal contracts over the related-party transactions".

 On June 15, 2002, Andersen was convicted of obstruction of justice for shredding documents related to its audit of Enron.
 Although the Supreme Court reversed the firm's conviction, the impact of the scandal combined with the findings of criminal complicity ultimately destroyed the firm.
 Nancy Temple (in the firm's legal department) and David Duncan (lead partner for the Enron account) were cited as the responsible managers in the scandal because they ordered subordinates to shred relevant documents.